blocknetdx/documentation/docs/service-nodes/setup.md

 		any of the answers you have given while configuring your SNode, simply issue *Control-C* to stop the configuration process, then run `./builder.py` (or `./exr_env.sh -b ""`) again.
-	1. First it will request your Public IP address, Service Node Name, Service Node Private Key, Service Node Address, RPC User and RPC Password.
+	1. The first questions it will ask will be about your Public IP address, Service Node Name, Service Node Private Key, Service Node Address, RPC User and RPC Password.
 You should have the answers to all these questions already prepared from